MS Publisher file

 | Did you get one of these cards?

 Thank you for looking further.

 If you're a sufferer and want more cards, you can click either link to the left

 and download the card image or the MS Publisher file.
-I'm happy to send you four cards at no charge if you send
+I'm happy to send you five cards at no charge if you send

 me a SASE.
 If you want more, they're $0.25 each, plus postage.

 If you're a food service pro, then please take the next step and study this website.
 There's a list of

 resource links near the end.